Medically Reviewed by Nayana Ambardekar, MD on November 02, 2021

 The human papillomavirus (HPV) is a sexually transmitted disease that causes anal warts.
 They grow inside and around your anus and may spread to your genitals.
 Itching is a common symptom.
 If you think you have anal warts, see your doctor.
 Without treatment, they can grow large and more may show up.
 Untreated warts can make you more likely to get anal cancer, too.

 You may not want to know about this one.
-It happens when you swallow or breathe in the eggs of tiny worms.
+It happens when you swallow the eggs of tiny worms.
 They get in your digestive system through contaminated food and things like bed linens, bathroom fixtures, toys, and sandboxes.
 It’s more common in children.
 The itching usually happens at night, when a female worm lays eggs around the anus.
 You may see them in your underwear or in the toilet after a bowel movement.
 They look like tiny pieces of white thread.
 If you or your child has pinworms, your whole family may be treated for them.

 A tiny mite nicknamed the “human itch mite” causes this rash.
 The bugs burrow into the top layers of your skin to feed.
 People usually get scabies from skin-to-skin contact.
 It spreads quickly where people spend a lot of time close together, like in day-care centers, dormitories, and nursing homes.
 Sharing clothes, towels, and bedding can spread it, too.
 Like pinworms, your doctor may suggest treating the family if one member has it.